lorensen/VTKExamples/src/Cxx/Medical/TissueLens.md

 ### Description
 This example uses two vtkClipDataSet filters to achieve a "tissue lens" affect.
-First, a sphere implicit function is used to clip a spherical hole in the extracted isosurface.
-Then a geometric sphere samples the original volume data using a vtkProbeFilter.
-The resulting scalar point data is used to clip the sphere surface with the isosurface value.
+First, a vtkSphere implicit function is used to clip a spherical hole in the isosurface extracted with vtkMarchingCubes.
+Then a geometric vtkSphereSource samples the original volume data using a vtkProbeFilter. vtkClipDataSet uses the resulting scalar point data to clip the sphere surface with the isosurface value.

+!!! info
+    The example uses [FullHead.mhd](https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Data/FullHead.mhd) which references [FullHead.raw.gz](https://github.com/lorensen/VTKExamples/blob/master/src/Testing/Data/FullHead.raw.gz?raw=true).